 For the second year of the program, in 2020, Highland is digging deeper with the same five area non-profits and areas of giving.
 In addition to the very popular Cat Cafes with the Humane Society and seasonal hikes with SAHC, Highland will also include new program initiatives that will help grow the partnerships and the program.

-Natural Resources - Southern Appalachian Highlands Conservancy - Highland has supported SAHC for most of the company’s history and Oscar, our founder, has personally been a supporter since the 1970s.
-We have been donating a portion of the proceeds from our seasonal release parties since 2011 and help coordinate partnering hikes for each seasonal.
+Natural Resources - Southern Appalachian Highlands Conservancy - Highland has supported SAHC for 10 years!
+For a decade now, we have donated a portion of the proceeds from our seasonal release parties and taken partner hikes to celebrate each seasonal.

 - Animals in Need - Asheville Humane Society - We have a lot of animal lovers at Highland and the Asheville Humane Society has become a fantastic partner to make a difference in the lives of Asheville’s furriest folk.
 They are going beyond a no-kill community to ensure that each animal has the quality of life they deserve – a life worth living.
 They have a mix of innovative and traditional programs that mirror Highland’s own pursuit of excellence.

 Health and Wellness - Helpmate - We’ve partnered with Helpmate because we believe in and strive to maintain healthy relationships with alcohol and with each other.
 We are proud to be part of a resilient community and that Helpmate is part of the nationally-recognized Buncombe County Family Justice Center where people can start their journey towards hope, healing, and safety.

 - Cultural Resources - The WNC Nature Center - The Western North Carolina Nature Center is our partner and our neighbor based just up the road from the brewery.
 The Nature Center is a 42-acre zoological park and one of the most popular parts of our local Asheville Parks and Recreation Department.